ferenskamil/Accounting-App/README.md

 _**login:** testUser_\
 _**password:** qwerty1234_

-> Note: The data you enter into BD will be exclusively on your computer and will not be shared.
+> Note: The data you enter into database will be exclusively on your computer and will not be shared.

 Thank you for your interest in my application.
 I hope you will enjoy using it.
 Kamil :)